basshamut/project-karma-api/README.md

 # project-karma-api
-API that process names and bring a karma study
+API that process names and bring a karma study using names